utilitywarehouse/energy-smart-booking/README.md

 Services under eligibility:
 1. Evaluator

-    Evaluator service is responsible to listen to different events that can impact the eligibility of an occupancy to go through a smart booking journey and trigger the evaluation.
+    Evaluator service is responsible for listening to different events that can impact the eligibility of an occupancy to go through a smart booking journey and trigger the evaluation.
     Each time an evaluation runs, it compares the new results with the previous ones stored